 Living Marine Resources Ecology and Management

 Military activities within the marine environment have the potential to affect living marine resources.
 SERDP and ESTCP projects are developing the scientific understanding of the factors, both natural and anthropogenic, that hinder sustainable concurrent use of marine ecosystems by the military and by marine mammals, sea turtles, coral reefs, and other marine resources.
 The goal also is to develop and demonstrate methods and technologies that can assess and minimize the adverse impacts of those factors and improve our basic understanding of the species and ecology of this environment.

 Species Ecology and Management

 DoD has stewardship responsibility for species that inhabit the 30 million acres it manages.
-This rich and varied habitat contains more threatened and endangered species per acre than any other Federal agency.
+This rich and varied habitat contains more listed species per acre than any other Federal agency.
 Like other Federal land managers, DoD also must combat the negative impacts of non-native invasive species.
-The focus of SERDP and ESTCP efforts is on understanding the impacts of military activities and developing and demonstrating tools and methods to manage both threatened and endangered species as well as species that are at risk to prevent their future listing.
+The focus of SERDP and ESTCP efforts is on understanding the impacts of military activities and developing and demonstrating tools and methods to manage both listed species as well as species that are at risk to prevent their future listing.
 Work is also supported to develop the scientific understanding of the ecological characteristics and impacts of non-native invasive species on the natural resources required by DoD to sustain its mission and stewardship requirements, as well as develop and demonstrate methods and technologies that minimize those impacts.
 The SERDP focus includes tapping into the capacity of emerging theory to help address management needs while also taking a long-term view of potential future conditions to better prepare managers for the future.

 Watershed Processes and Management